nucleo7/SoloLearn-Exercises/Web/HTML/README.md

 # Continue from...

-The last one updated: Headings Lines Comments - 03
+The last one updated: SVG - 06